wouterverweirder/AIR-Mobile-UDP-Extension/readme.md

 #AIR Mobile UDP extension

+**NOTICE: AS OF AIR 3.8, DATAGRAMSOCKETS ARE INCLUDED IN THE RUNTIME.
+THIS EXTENSION IS A SOLUTION FOR LEGACY AIR RUNTIMES.**

 The UDPSocket class enables code to send and receive Universal Datagram Packets (UDP) on AIR for iOS & Android projects.